 The time-reversal-breaking chirality and associated quantized thermal Hall conductance of the chiral QSL has a conventional theoretical description in terms of the Chern number.
 Recall that for 2D electron systems with conserved charge, the Chern number of the gapped electronic band structure determines the quantized Hall conductance.
-For the Kitaev QSL the electrons are insulating and their spins fractionalize into majorana fermions without U(1) symmetry, so the Chern number of the majorana bands determines the thermal Hall conductance \cite{kitaev_anyons_2006}.
-In systems with open boundaries, this quantization is also reflected in neutral chiral edge modes with a bulk-boundary correspondence that still enables band structure methodology.
-However, the presence of defects prevents the use of momentum-space band-structure methods such as the Chern number.
+For the Kitaev QSL the electrons are insulating and their spins fractionalize into Majorana fermions without U(1) symmetry.
+Thus (as we discuss below) the Chern number of the Majorana bands determines the orbital magnetization of Majorana fermions \cite{ceresoli_orbital_2006}.
+This gives the system's quantized thermal Hall conductance and associated chiral edge modes \cite{kitaev_anyons_2006} for systems with open boundaries.
+However, the presence of defects prevents the use of the usual momentum-space band-structure methods for determining chirality, such as the topological Chern number.
 A real space theoretical probe of chirality is thus needed.